-- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text - path\filter optional filter function that determines if a path belongs in the results this function takes a path as its argument and returns True if the path should be kept in the results perror ( $msg: Any = ", , end: str = '\n', apply_style: bool = True) <math>\rightarrow$ None Print message to sys.stderr pexcept (msg: Any, \, $end: str = \noindent$ '\noindent', $apply\style: bool = True$ ) \rightarrow None Print Exception message to sys.stderr.
+- text the string prefix we are attempting to match (all matches must begin with it) - line the current input line with leading whitespace removed - begidx the beginning index of the prefix text - endidx the ending index of the prefix text - path\filter optional filter function that determines if a path belongs in the results this function takes a path as its argument and returns True if the path should be kept in the results perror (msg: $Any = ", , end: str = '\n', apply_style: bool = True) <math>\rightarrow$ None pexcept (msg: Any, \, end: str = '\n', apply\style: bool = True) $\rightarrow$ None Print Exception message to sys.stderr.
 If debug is true, print exception traceback if one exists.